 If none of these strategies work, you could be dealing with something more serious.
 If you’re listless and fatigued but still feel effective on the whole, then it’s probably just burnout.
 “But if you feel as though you’re not making progress and that the work you do doesn’t seem to matter,” it’s a different problem, Halvorson says.
 Is your manager giving you what you need to work at your best?
 If not, you may need a different position or even a different job.
 Is the very nature of your work draining your energy?
 If so, you may need to rethink your career.

 To find out if it is really burnout, I suggest you take these valuable tests on Psychology Today.
 There are two tests: one for non-service industries here.
-And these is another for service industries here.
+And another for service industries here.
 They are worth the try.

 Principles to remember to avoid burnout